andreas-glaser/necesse-docker-compose/README.md

 # Necesse Dedicated Server (Docker)

-Self-host the Necesse dedicated server with Docker Compose.
+Self-host the Necesse dedicated server with Docker.
 The image installs the official Steam release via SteamCMD, keeps your world data on the host, and exposes every server flag through a simple `.env` file.

 ## Highlights
-- Prebuilt images published to Docker Hub: [`andreasgl4ser/necesse-server`](https://hub.docker.com/r/andreasgl4ser/necesse-server).
+- Pull-and-run image published to Docker Hub: [`andreasgl4ser/necesse-server`](https://hub.docker.com/r/andreasgl4ser/necesse-server).
-- One `docker compose up` builds the image locally if you prefer to bake your own binaries.
+- Compose stack ships with sensible defaults; local image rebuilds remain optional for custom tweaks.
 - World saves, configs, and logs stay under `./data` for easy backup and migration.
 - Optional `UPDATE_ON_START=true` keeps the container patched automatically on each start.
 - Background auto-update watcher (set `AUTO_UPDATE_INTERVAL_MINUTES`) restarts the server when Steam ships a new build.